-Jon Huntsman Sr., Utah billionaire and philanthropist, dies
+Correction: Obit-Jon Huntsman Sr story

 The First Presidency of The Church of Jesus Christ of Latter-day Saints said in a statement that his "legacy of faithful leadership, generosity and goodness" would be a beacon for many around the world.

 Huntsman said the family was exposed to the dark side of wealth and fame in 1987, when his then-16-year-old son James Huntsman was kidnapped at knifepoint from his driveway.
-The teenager was forced to call his father to arrange payment of $1 million ransom when police and FBI agents moved in to rescue him.
+The teenager was forced to call his father to arrange payment of $1 million ransom.
+He was later rescued by FBI agents.

 Huntsman was born in 1937 in Blackfoot, Idaho and later moved to California, where he met his wife Karen while in junior high there.

-Note: This story has been updated to correct the current value of the Huntsman Corp.
-It is $11 billion, not $13 billion.